 Forensic Data Collections for Civil and Criminal Procedures

 First, most of the time, they are not done correctly.
-Copying and pasting your documents onto a thumb drive and handing them to your lawyer is not the best idea.
-(Just FYI) First, it is not defensible.
+Copying and pasting your documents onto a thumb drive and handing them to your lawyer is not the best idea (Just FYI).
+Second, it’s not very defensible.
 If you or a member of your IT staff collected the data, the argument can be made that it might have been done with a certain amount of prejudice and that the key piece of evidence could have been left out.
-When you outsource the defensibly and liability to the third-party who is collecting the data.
-This takes a large amount of risk and exposure off of you and places it on the third-party responsible for the collection.
+When you outsource, you outsource the defensibly and liability to the third-party who is collecting the data.
+This takes a large amount of risk and exposure off of you and your client and places it on the third-party responsible for the collection.
+Third, most don’t know what is capable of being collected.
+Keep reading to see what can be collected and used in a variety of cases.

 It used to be that data collections were a simple matter of placing documents into a forensic image and then sending it off for review.
-Today the offerings are much more complex and cost effective.
+Today the solutions are much more complex and cost-effective.

-On-site collections are most standard form of forensic data collections.
+On-site collections are the most standard form of forensic data collections.
 We are capable of going on-site anywhere in the world, even on short notice to collect data directly from laptops, servers, desktops, cell phones when the circumstance calls for it.
-We collect everything in a sound court approved manner. this is normally done for larger collection batches of data.
+We collect everything in a sound court-approved manner.
+This is normally done for larger collection batches of data.

 Remote Collections are collections much like an on-site collection, only smaller in nature, which allows us to perform the collection remotely, thus saving our clients money.
-In order to perform remote collections we need to work with the IT staff to gain secure access to the network.
+In order to perform remote collections, we need to work with the IT staff to gain secure access to the network.
+IT staff can also be utilized in collections that would normally be done on-site, but don’t have to be.
+This saves money on the overall project.

 Social Media forensic data collections have become more and more relevant in both civil and criminal cases.
 We can forensically collect from Facebook, Twitter, Instagram, Youtube, to name a few.
 Please see our social media collection service page.